Los Roques Archipelago: Flora

+There are several mangrove species: Rhizophora mangle, Avicennia germinans, Laguncularia racemosa and Conocarpus erectus, extensive seagrass meadows (Thalassia testudinum), halophyte species such as glass grass, red purslane or beach bell (Sesuvium portulacastrum), cacti such as a prickly pear cactus or guasábara (Opuntia caribea) and a crop or melon cactus (Melocactus caesius).

 Fauna

 Due to extreme environmental conditions and a lack of fresh water, land animals are rare.
 The list is limited to a few species of iguanas and lizards, spiders and insects.
-The fishing bat (Noctilio leporinus) is the only indigenous land mammal.
+The greater bulldog bat is the only indigenous land mammal.

 It is in the water where the immense richness becomes evident: 280 species of fish, 200 species of crustaceans, 140 species of mollusks, 61 species of corals, 60 species of sponges and 45 species of sea urchins and starfish.
-Dolphins, whales, manta rays and turtles abound.
+Dolphins, whales, manta rays and sea turtles abound.
+Four types of threatened turtles regularly nest in the archipelago: loggerhead, green, leatherback and hawksbill sea turtles.
+This coastline shelters in its waters coral reefs with a wide diversity of species.

-The reef of Sebastopol Lagoon in Archipelago Los Roques, is an area that has been previously identified as a nursery area for lemon sharks (Negaprion brevirostris).

-The most representative animals are the green turtle (Chelonia mydas), the pink queen conch (Strombus gigas), the spiny lobster (Panulirus argus), typical coral reef fish and 92 species of birds.
-Los Roques is a meeting point for some 50 species of migratory birds from North America.
-Among the most frequent birds are the brown pelican (Pelecanus occidentalis), two species of booby birds, the red-legged one (Sula sula) and the brown booby (Sula leucogaster) and the guanaguanare gull (Larus atricilla).
-Also some groups of flamingos (Phoenicopterus ruber) are usually observed.

-Four types of turtles regularly nest in the archipelago that are on the list of threatened species worldwide: loggerhead or loggerhead turtle (Caretta caretta), green or white turtle (Chelonia mydas), leatherback or cardon turtle (Dermochelys coriacea) and hawksbill turtle (Eretmochelys imbricata).

 In Los Roques National Park, nine different types of octocorals are located.
 The low concentration of octocorals is possibly due to the deeper average subsidence of the atolls in Los Roques.

-This coastline shelters in its waters coral bars with a wide diversity of species.
+The reef of Sebastopol Lagoon in Archipelago Los Roques, is an area that has been previously identified as a nursery area for lemon sharks.
+The most representative animals are the green sea turtle, pink queen conch, spiny lobster, typical coral reef fish and 92 species of birds.